Mathematics

 Maths Hub North West

-We are currenlty part of a mastery training course as part of St Helens Maths Hub.
+We are currenlty part of a Mastery Training course, as part of St Helens Maths Hub.
 After completing the mastery readiness stage we are now taking part in the Teaching for Mastery work group with other schools in St Helens.
 This is part of St Peters drive to continually stay up to date with best practice and effective pedagogy.

 The CPA Approach